TauhidOSD/L2-Assignmet-3/README.md

 4. Start the server with `npm run dev`.
 5. Use Postman or any API client to test the endpoints.

----

-## Bonus Tips

-- Code is clean and easy to read.
-- All endpoints follow the exact format requested.
-- Errors are handled properly and responses are consistent.

----

 Thank you for checking out my project!